adsabs/AdsDataSqlSync/README.md

 That is, Metas invoke a Postgres SQL command that runs a python program to obtain new rows to populate a table.
 This python program is app.py.
-In this example, 'python app.py --ingest --fileType author' will output pairs of the form bibcode ,array of authors to standard out.
+In this example, 'python app.py --ingest --fileType author' will output pairs of the form bibcode, array of authors to standard out.
 Postgres will take these pairs and make new rows in the author table.
 This self-referential nature may be confusing, but copy from program is the fastest way to bulk ingest data into Postgres.